Approximating linear response by nonintrusive shadowing algorithms: Introduction

-The linear response formula gives derivatives of averaged objective in hyperbolic systems, which is typically used as a model for general chaotic systems \cite{Ruelle_diff_maps,Ruelle_diff_maps_erratum,Ruelle_diff_flow,Jiang2012}.
-In computation, the original linear response formula can be directly implemented in an ensemble approach or an operator-based approach \cite{Lea2000,eyink2004ruelle,lucarini_linear_response_climate, lucarini_linear_response_climate2,Bahsoun2018}.
-These algorithms converge slowly, due to averaging out an exponentially growing integrand \cite{Chandramoorthy_ensemble_adjoint}.
-On the other hand, via integration by parts, we can get an alternative linear response formula with much smaller integrand, which involves divergence on unstable manifolds \cite{Gallavotti1996,Ruelle_diff_maps_erratum}.
-This unstable divergence is very difficult to compute, since it is defined only as a distribution rather than a function.
-Various approximations were introduced for this term, for example, the blended response algorithm replaces the non-differentiable quantities by some smooth functions \cite{abramov2007blended,Abramov2008}, whereas the S3 algorithm approximate the unstable divergence by finite-difference \cite{Wang_ruelle}.
-Both algorithms are more efficient than direct implementations of the original linear response formula, yet still unaffordable for problems with larger than $10^3$ degrees of freedom.
-Both algorithms introduce additional errors to the linear response, but error analysis was missing from previous papers.
-The error bound of shadowing given in this paper also works for the blended response and S3 algorithm.
+In terms of computations, the original linear response formula can be directly implemented in an ensemble approach or an operator-based approach \cite{Lea2000,eyink2004ruelle,lucarini_linear_response_climate, lucarini_linear_response_climate2,Bahsoun2018,Crimmins2020,Galatolo2014,Galatolo2014a}.
+These algorithms converge slowly, due to averaging out an exponentially growing integrand \cite{Chandramoorthy_ensemble_adjoint}, or inefficiency in approximating singular measures via isotropic finite elements in higher dimensions \cite{TrsfOprt}.
+On the other hand, via integration-by-parts on the unstable manifold, we can get an alternative linear response formula with \ree{a} much smaller integrand, which involves \re{the} divergence on unstable manifolds \cite{Gallavotti1996,Ruelle_diff_maps_erratum}.
+The unstable divergence is very difficult to compute, since the directional derivatives are typically infinite.
+Various approximations were introduced for computing the unstable divergence, such as the blended response algorithm \cite{abramov2007blended,Abramov2008}.
+Blended response is more efficient than the original linear response formula, yet still quite expensive, and so far has been demonstrated only on systems with less than 100 dimensions.
+The error analysis for blended response was previously missing, and our error bound for shadowing will also provide a bound for the blended response.

+Shadowing methods, starting from the theoretical advancement made by Anosov, Bowen, and Pilyugin \cite{anosov_shadow,Bowen_shadowing,Pilyugin_shadow_linear_formula}, were used for numerical differentiation of chaos \cite{wang2014convergence,Shimizu2018,Gunther2017,Blonigan_2017_adjoint_NILSS,Shawki2019,Lasagna2019,Blonigan_MSS}.
+Shadowing methods first compute the shadowing direction, $v$, which is the difference between shadowing trajectories; then shadowing methods use $v$ to compute the derivative.
+The shortcoming of the shadowing method is that it makes the strong assumption that shadowing trajectories are representative of the long-time-averaged statistic of the perturbed system.
+This is not true in general, and shadowing methods can fail for simple systems such as the 1-dimensional expanding circle \cite{BloniganPhdThesis}.
+There were some very insightful discussions on the systematic error of shadowing methods by Blonigan \cite{Blonigan2014a,BloniganPhdThesis}, whose main difference from our work is the missing of a correct formula to which we can compare.